- Africa for AFS Afriholics!

 Fitness level – 2 (No trouble walking.)

-* Land Portion officially begins at 7AM at JNB, June 19.
-It’s best to go in a day early to arrive June 18 and rest.
-Depart USA JUN 17 to arrive next day!
+* Land Portion officially begins at 7AM at JNB, June 9.
+It’s best to go in a day early to arrive June 8 and rest.
+Depart USA JUN 7 to arrive next day!
 Our groups love to stay at Sunrock B&B (free shuttle transfers, meet & greet – around $60nt.) http://www.sunrock.co.za.
+We are holding 20 rooms.
+Email them and tell them your with the AFS group and book direct.
 If they sell out, there are dozens of hotels around JNB.
 Just Google JNB airport hotels.
-Return JUN 27 you arrive back to JNB at 330PM, perfect timing to make USA evening flights home.
+Return JUN 17 you arrive back to JNB at 330PM, perfect timing to make USA evening flights home.